Cloud-SPAN/04genomics/_episodes/03-automation.md

 > ## Exercise
 > It's a good idea to add comments to your code so that you (or a collaborator) can make sense of what you did later.
 > Look through your existing script.
-Discuss with a neighbor where you should add comments.
+In a breakout room, discuss  where you should add comments.
 Add comments (anything following
 > a `#` character will be interpreted as a comment, bash will not try to run these comments as code).
 {: .challenge}